Close Ended Questions: Definition, Types, Advantages, Example and Best Practices

 Close-ended survey questions are an effective way to collect quantifiable data in market research surveys, questionnaires, and interviews.
 Here are some examples:

-Dichotomous or binary questions offer only two answer options: yes or no. Analysing a binary question response can result in quantifiable data with a statistical significance.
-Dichotomous questions are easier to answer for most people.
+Dichotomous questions (binary questions) offer only two option possibilities : yes or no. Dichotomous yes or no questions are easy to analyze with a statistical significance.
+These questions are easier to answer for most people.
 A simple yes or no question can give a high response rate.

 For example: